 Or, if like a lot of people, you don’t have a block of time available for a crash course, but still want to get passed in weeks, rather than months, then the semi-intensive course option is probably the one for you.
 You’ll still have the test-booking as a date to aim for, and you and your highly graded instructor will be able to decide on a schedule of lessons that suit your needs and other commitments.

 But, of course, you might not be a complete beginner.
 What then?
 Well, there is no restriction on who can learn through this process: we have a 48 hour driving course for novices, right down to a 5 hour refresher.
 As such, you can be sure that you will find an appropriate length for your experience and confidence.
+Not sure how many hours you need?
+Just ask PassMeFast’s course recommender!

 One concern some pupils have with driving courses is that of booking either too many or too few lessons—and either way wasting money.
 If you’re really unsure about which course to go for, then we do offer a course assessment.
-You would spend 1 hour with an instructor, who would use their professional judgment to advise you on the most suitable course for you.
+You would spend 1 hour with an instructor, who would use their professional judgement to advise you on the most suitable course for you.
 And they’re right, more often than not: pupils that take their advice tend to pass first time.

 It’s also good to know that you’re not necessarily tied to a set number of hours.
 If you get part-way into the course, and feel that you might benefit from a little extra tuition time, you can always upgrade—providing there is time to complete the extra lessons before your practical, or change the test date.
 If you choose to do this, you’ll simply pay the balance.
 A more palatable option than failing your test, and paying for a whole new course at the end of the process anyway.

 Want to learn more about whether you’d be best opting for hourly lessons or some form of intensive course?
 You can see a clear list of the pros and cons of each type here.
+If you’re planning on practising outside of your lessons, we’d advise you sort out your learner driver insurance—driving without correct insurance is illegal!

 Remember, when you’ve booked your course with PassMeFast, the hours are there for you to allocate as you wish.
 Whether that is an intensive or semi-intensive course, you’ll soon be on the road and safely through your practical test.
 To find a course that’s perfect for you, take a look at all of our options.